-Keep a Nature Journal
+1. Keep a Nature Journal

 A nature journal is a wonderful tool for beginning your young naturalist career.
 All you need is a notebook, a pen, and some pencil crayons if you like to colour.
 In your notebook, record interesting sightings and interactions you have with plants and animals.
 When you go for a walk in the park, the beach, the mountains, or the forest, observe and sketch plant or animal life.
-Jot down rough notes or interesting facts you learn from posted signs or gathered from trusted sources like wildlife speakers or books.
+Jot down rough notes or interesting facts you learn from signs or gathered from trusted sources like wildlife experts or books.
 Later, beneath your sketches, write captions or journal entries listing observed details and your own impressions.

 Nature Journal Activity: Wild Neighbors